Icy Health

 3.1.
 Ice Packs

-This is practically deemed to be the feasible and relieving medium to lessen the pain and effect of eye swelling.
-You can either buy the ice packs or can make them easily at home by rolling ice crystals in a cloth and packing it in plastic or a cotton cloth any of the two.
+This is practically deemed the feasible and relieving medium to lessen the pain and effect of eye swelling.
+You can buy the ice packs or make them easily at home by rolling ice crystals in a cloth and packing them in plastic or cotton cloth.
 This is like applying the bag contour of a cold compress only.

 This acts like a cool compress.
-In place of using an ice pack, applying a tea bag would work.
-These traditional or home remedies can help you feel relaxed and unblock the oil gland or glands.
+Applying a tea bag would work instead of using an ice pack.
+These traditional or home remedies can help you feel relaxed and unblock the oil glands or glands.

-In addition, studies suggest during such conditions one must implement an ice pack for about 20 minutes.
+In addition, studies suggest that, during such conditions, one must use an ice pack for about 20 minutes.
 Notably, don’t keep it still.
-Apply it with gradual speed.
+Apply it gradually.

 In addition to this step only, one can apply warm water as warm water compress is also proven to be beneficial to retribute circulation.
 This is an important healing process.